 Please note that case studies that had already been submitted for this award in previous editions are not eligible unless they are significantly improved upon.
 Individuals who have already been awarded an award or certificate in previous editions cannot participate again, unless it is with a team and on a different project.

 A case study of no more than 600 words in length should discuss the use of one or more open practices in the conduct of research and/or communication of outputs to achieve specific research aims or solve particular problems.
-Applicants should use the Open Research objectives, practices and examples (below) to identify suitable subjects for their case study.
+Applicants should use the open research and education objectives, practices and examples (below) to identify suitable subjects for their case study.

 We encourage the submission of case studies that explore the challenges and difficulties of making open choices as well as those that celebrate positive experiences and successful outcomes.
 We are looking for candid accounts of researchers’ motivations for making (or not making) open choices, which offer reasoned assessments of the pros and cons of being open, and are honest about where things didn’t work or could have been done differently.